 The organization also has an incentive to adequate review each and every candidate, which can slow down the process, particularly during times of high unemployment and numerous applications are received.

 It can take a long time to correct the situation if the person who's hired turns out to be a poor fit, especially in government where agencies protect employees from unfair personnel actions.
 Many agencies take the position that it's better to take plenty of time for review in the beginning rather than spend even more time straightening out a mistake later.

 It could be only a week or two after the application closing date that you get a rejection letter if you're screened out of the selection process when the agency's human resources department reviews all applications for minimum requirements.
 The good news is that you generally receive this news relatively quickly, so take heart if you're still waiting after a couple of weeks...although not much longer than that.

 A Month of Silence

 If you don’t hear back after a month, you can most likely forget about that job.
 The agency could be interviewing other candidates and might notify all applicants that they weren't selected after they choose the new hire.
-But don't delete electronic copies of the application materials you sent because there's still a slight chance that you’re in the running—you might be next on the list if those in front of you don't work out.
+But don't delete electronic copies of the application materials you sent because there's still a slight chance that you’re in the running—you might be next on the list if people ahead of you don't work out.